MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Remarks

-A type `const_reference` cannot be used to modify the value of an element.
+A type `const_reference` can't be used to modify the value of an element.

 The type is a synonym for `allocator_type::const_reference`.
 For string `type`, it's equivalent to const `char&`.